ThomasMertes/seed7/src/read_me.txt

   your operating system, distribution, compiler, the version of Seed7 you wanted to compile and the complete log of error messages to seed7-users@lists.sourceforge.net .

+WHAT ABOUT THE WARNINGS THAT HAPPEN DURING THE COMPILATION?

+    The warnings can usually be ignored.
+Seed7 is compiled with the higest warning level (-Wall).
+Additionally there are also some warnings requested (such as -Wstrict-prototypes) which are not part of -Wall.
+The warnings can be classified to the following cases:

+   - Warnings about float used instead of double because of the
+     prototype: There are functions which use float parameters or return float values.
+Gcc has the opinion that only double parameters and double results should be used and warns about that.
+   - Warnings about signed/unsigned instead of unsigned/signed
+     because of the prototype.
+   - Warnings about 'variablename' may be used uninitialized:
+     This are false complaints.
+Interestingly gcc is not able to recognize when the states of two variables are connected.
+     Such as a global fail_flag variable and a local condition variable (cond).
+The connection is: As long as fail_flag is FALSE the cond variable is initialised.
+When the fail_flag is TRUE the cond variable is not used and therefore it could be in an uninitialized state.
+At several places I use such connected variable states which are not recognized by the gcc optimizer and are therefore flagged with a warning.
+I accept such warnings in performance critical paths.
+I am not willing to do "unnecessary" initialisations in performance critical paths of the program.
+At places that are not performance critical I do some of this "unnecessary" initialisations just to avoid such warnings.

+HOW TO USE THE GMP LIBRARY?

+    The functions to operate with bigInteger values are defined in the file 'big_rtl.c'.
+This functions provide reasonable performance for the usual bigInteger computations.
+If for some reason the bigInteger performance of 'big_rtl.c' is not enough it is possible to replace 'big_rtl.c' with 'big_gmp.c'.
+  The file 'big_gmp.c' uses the GMP library to do the bigInteger computations.
+To use the GMP library use the following steps:

+  You need the GMP library (one of gmp.lib/gmp.dll/gmp.a/gmp.so) and the gmp.h include file.

+  Every makefile contains a line which defines the C 'LIBS' to be used when the 'hi' interpreter is linked.
+E.g.:

+    LIBS = -lX11 -lncurses -lm

+  The next line starts with # (which means it is commented out) and additionally contains the command to add the gmp library:

+    # LIBS = -lX11 -lncurses -lm -lgmp

+  The old 'LIBS' line needs to be commented out and the line which links also 'gmp' needs to be activated:

+    # LIBS = -lX11 -lncurses -lm
+    LIBS = -lX11 -lncurses -lm -lgmp

+  There are also two lines which define which files contain the interface functions for bigInteger:

+    BIGINT = big_rtl
+    # BIGINT = big_gmp

+  This two lines must be changed to

+    # BIGINT = big_rtl
+    BIGINT = big_gmp

+  After the makefile changes it is necessary to start the compilation process from scratch with (use the corresponding make command (gmake, nmake, ...) for your make tool):

+    make clear
+    make depend
+    make

 THE VERSION.H FILE